-The Society operates an appropriate risk reporting hierarchy to provide the right information, to the right people, at the right time.
-This informs and supports timely decision making using a combination of strategic and business process reporting to understand the current or potential risk profile of the business, which may impact the delivery of our strategy and corporate objectives.
+We operate an appropriate risk reporting hierarchy to provide the right information, to the right people, at the right time, to inform and support timely decision making.
+Using a combination of strategic and business process reporting to understand the current or potential risk profile of the business, which may impact the delivery of our strategy and corporate objectives.
 These reporting processes are conducted at an appropriate frequency and are co-ordinated by the Risk function.